Alphanor/Android-Basics-Projects/README.md

 # Android-Basics-Projects

-List of the projects made for the Phase 1 of the Udacity Android Nanodegree.
+List of the projects made for the Phase 1 of the Udacity Basics Android Nanodegree.